At this point, I’m thinking this series of posts should perhaps be “Botany Word of Whenever I Get Around to It.” Sigh …

-Welcome to the fourth issue of The Guides for the Prairie Gardener Newsletter!
+Welcome to the fifth issue of The Guides for the Prairie Gardener Newsletter!
 Janet Melrose and I are keeping you up-to-date on everything related to our book series Guides for the Prairie Gardener, letting you know about what other Prairie gardening-related projects we’re working on, and throwing in some gardening trivia and newsy tidbits, just for fun!
 If you like what you see, please follow us on our social media and hit the subscribe button on Flowery Prose.

 Book News and Events

-Request for book reviews!
+Request for reviews!

 Do you have a copy of either of (or both of!) our books, The Prairie Gardener’s Go-To for Vegetables and The Prairie Gardener’s Go-To for Pests and Diseases?
 If you do, can you please help us out and take a couple of minutes to give us a rating and review on Amazon.ca/Amazon.com?
 Don’t worry about leaving a lengthy review…two or three words is honestly all Amazon requires.
 If you’re on GoodReads, leaving a rating over there would be wonderful, as well!
 Thank you so much!
 We are so grateful for your support and encouragement and we hope you are finding the books informative, useful, and fun!